jadecobra/gym/python_tdd/docs/00_TDD_MODULE_NOT_FOUND_ERROR.md

 E   ModuleNotFoundError: No module named 'module_0'
 ```

-Let's look at that traceback from the bottom
+Looking at the traceback starting from the bottom

 - `ModuleNotFoundError` - this error is raised when an import statement fails because python cannot find a module/package with the given name in this case `module_0`
 - `import module_0` - the piece of code that caused the failure